CaveScraps/GitHooks/README.md

 ## Usage

-Ad the module as a dependency to your golang project:
+Add the module as a dependency to your golang project:
 ```bash
 go get github.com/CaveScraps/GitHooks
 ```